 While everyone is capitalizing on being productive in this time of pandemic – to venture into a new hobby, look for new job opportunities, stay on top of the demands at work – I realized that it is also equally important to take a break.
 To just do nothing because resting is also a form of productivity.

-Yes, there are lots of tasks to be accomplished, but we also need to give ourselves an ample time to take a break – from email notifications, meetings reminders, to-do lists, and backlogs.
-On weekends (or on designated rest days), we are allowed to sleep a little longer, binge watch those series on Netflix, do things that absolutely make us happy – or do nothing at all.
+Yes, there are lots of tasks to be accomplished, but we also need to give ourselves ample time to take a break – from email notifications, meeting reminders, to-do lists, and backlogs.
+On weekends (or on designated rest days), we are allowed to sleep a little longer, binge-watch those series on Netflix, do things that absolutely make us happy – or do nothing at all.

 Allowing ourselves to relax from time to time does not equate to unproductivity.
 Or being lazy.
 In fact, it does the other way around.
 More than anything else, it means that we are conscious and aware of what our exhausted selves need.
 Remember: sanity comes first.